-The Benefit Waiting Periods shown above will not be applied if you were enrolled in the Prior Plan.
+The Benefit Waiting Periods shown above will not be applied if you were enrolled in the Prior Plan or Alternate Plan.

 When does Employee Dental Insurance end?

 Your Employee Dental Insurance under the Policy will end on the earliest of the following to occur: